Kingsnorth power station

 Kingsnorth power station was a dual-fired coal and oil power station on the Hoo Peninsula at Medway in Kent, South East England.
-The four-unit station was operated by energy firm E.ON UK, and had a generating capacity of 2,000 megawatts.
+The four-unit Hinton Heavies station was operated by energy firm E.ON UK, and had a generating capacity of 2,000 megawatts.
 It was capable of operating on either coal or oil, though in practice oil was used only as a secondary fuel or for startup.
 It was also capable of co-firing biofuel, up to a maximum of 10% of the station's fuel mix.

 A replacement power station, also coal-fired, was considered by owners E.ON, but plans were abandoned.
 The proposed replacement attracted substantial public protests and criticism, including the 2008 Camp for Climate Action.

 History

 Built on the site of the former World War I Royal Naval airship base RNAS Kingsnorth, Kingsnorth power station began construction in 1963.
 It began power generation in 1970 when commissioned by the Central Electricity Generating Board (CEGB).
 Construction of the station was completed in 1973.
 From 1975 to the early 1980s, Kingsnorth was linked to the London power grid by HVDC Kingsnorth, one of the few examples of high-voltage direct current transmission then in use.

 On the evening of 2 January 2010, a fire broke out in one of the pump rooms of the power station.
 The fire was put out by 15 fire engines and five specialist units, though the building was badly damaged and had to be shut down.